mozilla-services/docs/source/token/index.rst

 - All servers are time-synced

 - The expires value for a token is a fixed value per application.
-  For example it could be 30mn for Sync and 2 hours for bipostal.
+  For example it could be 30 minutes for Sync and 2 hours for bipostal.

 - The Login Server keeps a white list of domains for BID verifications